 - Illinois — appointment recommended; walk-in queue can run hours

 Even with an appointment, REAL ID typically takes 30-60 minutes at the counter (vs 10-20 for a routine renewal) because every document gets scanned and verified.
-As of mid-2026, anecdotal report-back from users:
+Lead times for the first available slot vary widely:

-- Massachusetts, Maryland, Virginia: 2-4 week lead time
+- Massachusetts, Maryland, Virginia: 2-4 week lead time.
+Maryland in particular has improved since 2025.

-- Texas, Florida: heavy variation by county; appointment required at urban field offices
+- Texas and Florida: heavy variation by county; appointment required at urban DPS / FLHSMV field offices but walk-ins continue in smaller offices.

-A handful of states have stopped issuing standard (non-compliant) licenses by default — every new license is REAL ID unless you opt out in writing.
+A handful of states have stopped issuing standard (non-compliant) licenses by default — every new license is REAL ID unless you actively opt out in writing.
 As of 2026 this includes Maine, Vermont, and parts of New York.
-Most others issue both, and you choose at the counter.
+Most others still issue both, and you pick at the counter.

 The federal REAL ID standard prescribes broad categories ("two proofs of residency"); states publish their own accepted-document lists.
 Common state-level differences: